UPPMAX/uppmax_intro_cases/docs/bianca.md

-# SNIC SENS and Bianca
+# NAISS SENS and Bianca
 ```{objectives}
 - We'll briefly get an overview of kinds of sensitive data
 - ... and the **Bianca** system